 The EYFS Curriculum at Hill West

 At Hill West, building on our understanding of how children learn, our EYFS curriculum, like our curriculum throughout KS1 and KS2 is taught through Key Questions that link, where appropriate, different subject disciplines thematically.
 We do this so that children have well developed schema underpinned by interconnected knowledge and skills.
 Our key questions that link the learning are designed to develop the ‘Characteristics of Effective Learning’ which are at the heart of the EYFS Curriculum.
-We strive to develop the key characteristics of ‘Playing and Learning’, ‘Active Learning’ and ‘Thinking critically’ in order to provide our children with the skills they will continue to draw upon throughput their development.
-All of the crucial skills, knowledge and vocabulary that we teach are presented to the children throughout the year through a range of these Key Questions, all which are designed with the children’s interests in mind.
-A vital part of our curriculum design is therefore developing strong relationships with our children so that the children’s interests are reflected through each key question.
-The teaching of The Prime and Specific Areas of learning is practical and playful with support and challenge from adults in whole class sessions, small group sessions and working with individuals.
-There is a combination of adult led, teacher taught sessions as well as a wealth of stimulating continuous provision opportunities.
+We strive to develop the key characteristics of ‘Playing and Learning’, ‘Active Learning’ and ‘Thinking Critically’ in order to provide our children with the skills they will continue to draw upon throughout their development.
+All of the crucial skills, knowledge and vocabulary that we teach are presented to the children throughout the year through a range of these Key Questions, all of which are designed with the children’s interests in mind.
+A vital part of our curriculum design is therefore developing strong relationships with our children, so that the children’s interests are reflected through each key question.
+The teaching of The Prime and Specific Areas of Learning is practical and playful with support and challenge from adults in whole class sessions, small group sessions and working with individuals.
+There is a combination of adult led, teacher taught sessions, as well as a wealth of stimulating continuous provision opportunities.

 Birmingham Curriculum Statement

 All children in Birmingham will experience a broad and balanced curriculum enabling them to grow and learn in an environment without prejudice or inequality.
 The curriculum will:

 ü promote children’s engagement in learning through enquiry-led approaches that develop skills, dispositions and attitudes to learning;